-|Age: Pelvic muscles and tissues usually lose elasticity and weaken over time.
-Plus, lower estrogen levels after menopause contribute to SUI.|
+- Age — Pelvic muscles and tissues usually lose elasticity and weaken over time.
+Menopause can lower estrogen levels, increasing the risk for SUI.

-|Obesity: Excess weight puts unnecessary strain on the bladder and urethra.
+- Obesity — Excess weight puts unnecessary strain on the bladder and urethra.

-|Smoking: Chronic coughing increases pressure on the bladder and urethra.
+- Smoking — Chronic coughing from smoking increases pressure on the bladder and urethra.

-- Excessive urine production: When the urethra and bladder cannot keep up with urine production, leakage can occur.
+- Excessive urine production — When the urethra and bladder cannot keep up with urine production, leakage can occur.

-|Caffeine intake: Caffeine both stimulates and irritates the bladder.
+- Caffeine intake — Caffeine both stimulates and irritates the bladder.

-|Medications: Some drugs, such as diuretics, can contribute to SUI.
+- Medications — Some drugs, such as diuretics, can contribute to SUI.

 Symptoms of Stress Urinary Incontinence

-Physical activities that put pressure on the bladder and urethra, causing the leakage.
+Physical activities that put pressure on the bladder and urethra often cause the leakage.
 Normal involuntary reactions, such as coughing, sneezing and laughing, are enough to cause the loss of urine when there is pelvic muscle damage.
-Exercise, and even sexual intercourse, can be the culprits as well.
+Exercise and sexual intercourse can be the culprits as well.

 Diagnosing Stress Urinary Incontinence

-These specialists may opt to perform any of the following tests in their evaluations:|
+These specialists may perform any of the following tests:

 Treating Stress Urinary Incontinence